nohat/dimming/docs/current-state/workarounds.md

 ## Blueprint-Based Solutions

-The Home Assistant Blueprint Exchange hosts numerous community-contributed solutions for implementing hold-to-dim functionality.
+The Home Assistant Blueprint Exchange hosts numerous community-contributed solutions for implementing hold-to-dim functionality
+.
 These blueprints represent standardized automation templates that can be imported and configured by users, providing a middle ground between custom automations and complex frameworks like ControllerX.

 ### IKEA Dimmer Solutions